Acronyms and Command-Line Tool Quick Table

 OSPFOpen Shortest Path FirstLink-state interior routing

-RADIUSRemote Authentication Dial-In User ServiceAAA for VPN, Wi-Fi, and network access
+RADIUSRemote Authentication Dial-In User ServiceAAA for VPN/Wi-Fi/802.1X

-SNMPSimple Network Management ProtocolMonitoring and device management
+SNMPSimple Network Management ProtocolMonitoring/management

 VLANVirtual LANLayer 2 segmentation

-VPNVirtual private networkEncrypted tunnel over untrusted network
+VPNVirtual Private NetworkEncrypted tunnel over untrusted network

-VRFVirtual routing and forwardingSeparate routing tables
+VRFVirtual Routing and ForwardingSeparate routing tables

 Command-Line Tool Table